CivityNL/ckanext-dcat/README.md

 need custom logic, you can write a custom to profile that extends or replaces the default one.

 The default profile is mostly based in the
 [DCAT application profile for data portals in Europe](https://joinup.ec.europa.eu/asset/dcat_application_profile/description).
-It is actually fully-compatible with [DCAT-AP v1.1](https://joinup.ec.europa.eu/asset/dcat_application_profile/asset_release/dcat-ap-v11), and partially compatible with [DCAT-AP v2.1.0](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/dcat-application-profile-data-portals-europe/release/210).
+It is actually fully-compatible with [DCAT-AP v1.1](https://joinup.ec.europa.eu/asset/dcat_application_profile/asset_release/dcat-ap-v11).
 As mentioned before though, it should be generic enough for most DCAT based representations.

-Sites that want to support a particular version of the DCAT-AP can enable a specific profile using one of the methods below:

-* DCAT-AP v2.1.0 (default): `euro_dcat_ap_2`
-* DCAT-AP v1.1.1: `euro_dcat_ap`

 This plugin also contains a profile to serialize a CKAN dataset to a [schema.org Dataset](http://schema.org/Dataset) called `schemaorg`.
 This is especially useful to provide [JSON-LD structured data](#structured-data).